Frequently Asked Questions

 The Potter’s House of North Dallas does not determine childcare provision for groups.
 It is left up to the host and the group to brainstorm solutions for meeting childcare needs.

-Our small group meetings are built around DVD curriculum, studying a book of the Bible, exploring a topic, or discussing a book by a Christian author.
+Our small group meetings are built around a RightNow Media video course, studying a book of the Bible, exploring a topic, or discussing a book by a Christian author.
 The group meeting usually includes time to socialize with others, study God’s Word, and possibly enjoy desserts or snacks.
 Occasionally, a group will take a break to throw a party, serve together and just have fun.

 Host a group and change a life